robert-osborne/django-kevin/README.md

 Invoke
 ------
-Scripts can be programmed to be run on the command-line for repeated tasks like deployment, building, or cleaning.
+Scripts can be programmed to be run on the command-line using [Invoke](https://github.com/pyinvoke/invoke) for repeated tasks like deployment, building, or cleaning.
 Write your tasks in `tasks.py`.

 Redis Cloud Caching
 -------------------